Vaccine Plan & Metrics

 Communication: With the assistance of the SMC Recovery Initiative Vaccine Communication Equity Working Group, residents of the most impacted neighborhoods will receive accurate and effective information about the COVID-19 vaccine, the vaccination process, and how to stay healthy before and after vaccination by focusing on other protective behaviors.
-This group will develop COVID-19 vaccine communication and outreach plans specifically designed for the most vulnerable communities in San Mateo County and provide feedback on the countywide vaccine communications plan.
-To ensure consistent, accurate, and timely information these communication efforts will align with other efforts at federal, state, and local levels.
+This group develops COVID-19 vaccine communication and outreach plans specifically designed for the most vulnerable communities in San Mateo County and provides feedback on the countywide vaccine communications plan.
+To ensure consistent, accurate, and timely information these communication efforts align with other efforts at federal, state, and local levels.

 The vaccine communication approach is built on our existing strategies by continuing to:

 - Provide targeted, culturally and linguistically appropriate communications to reinforce core messaging

 - Maintain public data dashboards and in-language resource information

 - Facilitate conversations with at-risk communities and impacted groups

 - Develop partnerships with trusted messengers, community leaders and key sectors (business, education, child care) to promote health equity as the vaccine roll out